 Cork has inspired poets, writers, and artists for centuries thanks to its warm and wonderful character.
 The city is small enough to explore on foot and close enough to an array of natural attractions to allow day-trippers quick access to glorious beaches, stunning national parks, and glistening lakes.

-Discover the 14 best things to do in Cork on your next vacation to Northern Europe.
+Discover some of the best things to do in Cork on your next vacation to Northern Europe.

 Tour Cork City Gaol Museum